khanasif1/aoai-observability-demo/README.md

 1. azFn-AoAiModel-Pricing

-    - Receives usage data from the Azure OpenAI model.
+    - Extracts data from Azure open AI pricing page
-    - Calculates cost based on usage and a custom pricing structure.
+    - Select price for specific model and version
-    - Publishes usage and cost data to Application Insights for analysis.
+    - Return as json the price of selcted model and version

 2. azFn-AppInsightAPI